Auth Plugin logo

 Always test on your published site (not in Framer's canvas preview):

-If you see an error about "redirect_uri_mismatch", double-check that the callback URL in Google Cloud Console matches exactly:
+If you see an error about "redirect_uri_mismatch", double-check that the callback URL in Google Cloud Console matches the one shown in Auth Plugin's OAuth settings.

 "Error 400: redirect_uri_mismatch"

 The callback URL in Google Cloud Console doesn't match.
-Make sure it's exactly: https://api.authplugin.io/v1/oauth/callback — no trailing slash, no http (must be https).
+Make sure it matches exactly what's shown in Auth Plugin's Settings → OAuth panel, no trailing slash, no http (must be https).

 "Access blocked: This app's request is invalid"